Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 </div> </p>

 ## Autoregressive Methods and Instability

-<p>  <div style="text-align: justify">
-In their paper, </div> </p> [Brandstetter et al.](https://arxiv.org/abs/2202.03376) <p>  <div style="text-align: justify"> argue that Autoregressive Methods are hard to train.
+In their paper, [Brandstetter et al.](https://arxiv.org/abs/2202.03376) argue that Autoregressive Methods are hard to train.
 This is due to their instability.
 The definition of stability in this context is similar to its definition in numerical analysis: Numerical stability concerns how errors introduced during the execution of an algorithm affect the result.
 In Autoregressive Neural PDE solvers instability means that prediction error get accumulated through the prediction and that for a growing prediction horizon the error explodes.Due to the latter phenomena predictions for large time periods may not be possible.
 In the following figure we illustrate how error grows in time for autoregressive methods and the prediction diverges from the solution manifold.
-</div> </p>

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Unstable.png){: .align-center}